g-chouzadjian/g-chouzadjian.github.io/_pages/design_patterns.md

 #### Builder Facets

-> *Note on aggregation vs composition*
-> Aggregation is an important relationship when talking about builder facets so let's remind ourselves what it is.
-Aggregation is a "uses" realtionship.
-Object A uses Object B, however Object B can still exist meaningully without object A. This differs subtly from compostion which is an "owns" relationship.
-If Object A "owns" Object B, then once it's deleted, so is  Object B.

 The faceted builder can be used when you have a very complicated object that requires multiple individual builders to create.
 The pattern essentially provides a facade over these individual builders so they can be accessed/coordinated in a convenient way.

 Imagine we have the following Person type..